jbandlow/jbandlow.github.io/content/2025-06-30-reykjadalur-and-djupagilsfoss.md

 [Hveragerdi](https://www.google.com/maps/place/Hverager%C3%B0i,+Iceland/).
 It
 was an easy 45 minute drive on the ring road, and we parked at the cafe at the trailhead.
 The countryside was classic Iceland.
-On the ride home, Jessica mused "I wonder if Icelandic has a specific word for 'moss-covered' rockscape."
+On the ride home, Jessica mused "I wonder if Icelandic has a specific word for 'moss-covered rockscape'."
-"Home?," I speculated.
+"Home?," I jokingly speculated.
 "You can work out which meaning from the context."
 Silly, but it's striking to realize how these alien landscapes are simply normal reality for people here.

 It was a fairly crowded hike, and somewhat steep to start.
 We took about an hour to get up to the thermal pools.
 This was essentially just a section of